 I usually develop on an open source software stack, including Linux, Docker, Nginx, Node.js/Express, MongoDB and Redis.
 Depending on the project requirements I will sometimes use a framework on the client side; my go-to is Aurelia.
 I write most code these days in TypeScript.
 I have a long history with PHP and MySQL, so those are still options as well.

 Some of my other capabilities include: ES6/Babel, HTML5, CSS3, LESS, Sass, Bash, ImageMagick, Webpack, AngularJS, jQuery, SVG, Git, Postfix, API integration, and Socket.io.

-In case you're wondering, this site was written in TypeScript and runs on Nginx and Node.js using the Pug template engine.
+In case you're wondering, this site was written in TypeScript and runs on Nginx and Node.js in a Docker container using the Pug template engine.

 Experienced in variety

 I have a diverse background with many different clients, environments, and teams.
 As a marketing agency veteran, I have been able to experience quite a variety of projects.
 I've flown solo and been a part of big teams.
 I've dealt with moving targets as well as tight deadlines, strictly structured processes as well as loosely defined tasks.
 I've developed sites for local businesses and massive corporations.